-If the hearing results in a finding that a faculty respondent violated the SVSH Policy, then the Chancellor or Chancellor's designee will, if they did not already do so, consult with the Title IX Officer and either engage the Peer Review Committee or consult with the Academic Personnel Office as described in Assessment and Consultation (Stage 2) of the Framework.
-If the Chancellor or Chancellor's designee already took these steps (because the investigator preliminarily determined the respondent violated the SVSH Policy), then they may choose to repeat them before proposing a resolution (for example, when the finding from the hearing is different from the investigator's preliminary determination).
-The Chancellor or Chancellor's designee will decide what action to take to resolve the matter.
+If the final finding is that a faculty respondent violated the SVSH Policy, then the Chancellor or Chancellor's designee will, if they did not already do so, consult with the Title IX Officer and either engage the Peer Review Committee or consult with the Academic Personnel Office as described in Assessment and Consultation (Stage 2) of the Framework.
+If the Chancellor or Chancellor's designee already took these steps (because the investigator determined or preliminarily determined the respondent violated the SVSH Policy), then they may choose to repeat them before proposing a resolution (for example, when the finding following any hearing or appeal is different from the investigator's designee will decide what action to take to resolve the matter.